cspwcspw/DIY_Constant_Load_Controller/README.md

 Normal PWM on the Arduino has only 8 bits of resolution, and a fairly slow PWM carrier frequency.
 The faster the PWM frequency, the easier it is to clean up the output.
-And one can potentially get more PWM bits of resolution.
-So here's what we did in the software:
+And I'd like finer PWM resolution.

 https://arduino.stackexchange.com/questions/12718/increase-pwm-bit-resolution/12719
 shows us how to use the 16-bit timer 1 on the Arduino to create higher